What Is The Panama Canal?

 In spite of Ferdinand de Lesseps’ efforts, the construction team faced so many challenges such as the harsh climate, lack of an ancient route, the dense jungle, and diseases such as yellow fever and malaria.
 The jungle was full of venomous snakes, spiders, and insects.
 The conditions were so unfavorable that in 1884 they would record 200 deaths every month.
-The French lost 22,000 people and used a sum total of USD $287 million.
-France suspended the project in May 15, 1889 because they went bankrupt.
+The French lost 22,000 people and used a sum total of $287 million USD for construction.
+France suspended the project on May 15, 1889, because they went bankrupt.
 The United States took over the construction in 1904 and saw it to its completion.
 President Theodore Roosevelt authorized and supported the Panama Construction Project.

-The initial purpose for building the canal was to shorten the distance ships had to travel between the Atlantic and Pacific Ocean.
-It enabled shippers to cheaply transport different types of goods within a short period of time.
-For instance, before the construction of the Panama Canal a ship travelling between San Francisco and New York had to cover 12000 miles.
-But after the canal was complete, the ship only traveled for 4000 miles.
+The initial purpose for building the canal was to shorten the distance ships had to travel between the Atlantic and Pacific oceans.
+It enabled shippers to cheaply transport different types of goods in a shorter period of time.
+For instance, before the construction of the Panama Canal, a ship travelling between San Francisco and New York had to cover 12,000 miles.
+But after the canal was complete, the ship only traveled for 4,000 miles.

-Before the Spanish-American war in 1898, Theodore Roosevelt wanted to build a canal between the Pacific and Atlantic Ocean.
+Before the Spanish-American War in 1898, Theodore Roosevelt wanted to build a canal between the Pacific and Atlantic oceans.
 The desire grew after the United States won the battle and acquired the Philippines, Guam, and Puerto Rico.
-Theodore wanted a shorter passage for naval ships to travel through.
-Negotiations with Columbia, who at that time owned the Panama, failed.
-This forced the US to finance Panama in order to liberate itself.
-After gaining independence, Panama sold the canal rights to the USA.
-To date, America still uses the Panama Canal for military purposes.
+Roosevelt wanted a shorter passage for naval ships to travel through.
+Negotiations with Colombia, which at that time owned Panama, failed.
+This forced the US to finance Panama in order for it to liberate itself.
+After gaining independence, Panama sold the canal rights to the US.
+To date, the US still uses the Panama Canal for military purposes.

-Besides its importance for military and trade sectors, Panama Canal has also promoted International relations between America and the entire world.
-The canal opened up the West and the East thereby encouraging future foreign relations.
+Besides its importance for military and trade sectors, the Panama Canal has also promoted international relations between the US and the entire world.
+The canal opened up the West and the East, thereby encouraging future foreign relations.
 Hence, in spite of the challenges experienced in building the canal, the effort was not in vain.